ZataH/rtorrentvpncheck/README.md

 I made this for UnRAID, to use with  binhex/arch-rtorrentvpn, to check if OpenVPN is up.
 I am running it via user-script plugin, but should work fine from crontab.

-If it is not, or if any variables show a empty ip-address, it will send a alert + Stop the container.
+If OpenVPN is not running, or if any variables show a empty ip-address, it will send a alert + Stop the container.

 Comment "set -x" if you dont want verbose mode